Azure/azure-sdk/docs/python/implementation.md

 {% include requirement/MUST id="python-versioning-major" %} increment the major version if there are breaking changes in the package.
 Breaking changes require prior approval from the [Architecture Board].

+{% include requirement/MUST id="python-versioning-major" %} select a version number greater than the highest version number of any other released Track 1 packages for the service.

 The bar to make a breaking change is extremely high for GA client libraries.
 We may create a new package with a different name to avoid diamond dependency issues.

 ### REST API method versioning